bradhowes/SoundFonts/README.md

   above, the first key is at "C4" and the last key shown is "G5".
 You can go as low as "C0" and as high as "C9".
 * You can also swipe with a finger on back bar to change the keyboard range
 * Swipe right on a patch name to make it a favorite (same to unfavorite).
 Favorited patches have a star next to their name.
+You can also swipe to edit or hide a preset.
 * Add/Remove sound font files.
-In the "prsets view" press the "+" button to bring up a file picker.
+In the "presets view" press the "+" button to bring up a file picker.
 Locate a sound font file to add from a location on your device, or from your iCloud drive or Google Drive.
-Added files can be removed via the "-" button or a left-swipe on the sound font name.
+Added files can be removed via a left-swipe on the sound font name.
+* Adjust visibility of individual presets either by a swipe or as a whole via the "list" button.

 ## Notes on Adding From Cloud Drives